zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

 * **debian-image-nap-plus**: for building a debian-based image with NGINX Plus and the [appprotect](/nginx-app-protect/) module.
 * **debian-image-dos-plus**: for building a debian-based image with NGINX Plus and the [appprotect-dos](/nginx-app-protect-dos/) module.
 * **debian-image-nap-dos-plus**: for building a debian-based image with NGINX Plus appprotect and appprotect-dos modules.
-* **debian-image-opentracing**: for building a debian-based image with NGINX, [opentracing](https://github.com/opentracing-contrib/nginx-opentracing) module and the [Jaeger](https://www.jaegertracing.io/) tracer.
-* **debian-image-opentracing-plus**: for building a debian-based image with NGINX Plus, [opentracing](https://github.com/opentracing-contrib/nginx-opentracing) module and the [Jaeger](https://www.jaegertracing.io/) tracer.
 * **ubi-image**: for building an ubi-based image with NGINX for [Openshift](https://www.openshift.com/) clusters.
 * **ubi-image-plus**: for building an ubi-based image with NGINX Plus for [Openshift](https://www.openshift.com/) clusters.
 * **ubi-image-nap-plus**: for building an ubi-based image with NGINX Plus and the [appprotect](/nginx-app-protect/) module for [Openshift](https://www.openshift.com/) clusters.